smuellerDD/leancrypto/README.md

 ## Memory Leak Testing

 Using valgrind, the memory leak testing can be applied.
-Valgrind shows now leaks possible for any code path.
+Valgrind shows no leaks possible for any code path.

 ## ASAN Testing

-Using ASAN address testing, some issues were reported which were all assessed to not present a security hazard.
-If you still have ideas how to fix all ASAN reports, please file a bug report.
+Using ASAN address testing with the help of meson, no issues were identified.

 ## Clang Static Code Analysis